SwarmStorm/awesome/README.md

 *   [jbolda/personal-tray-app](https://github.com/jbolda/personal-tray-app) - Looking to create a Tauri app that runs in the background and is accessible through the system tray or a keyboard?
 Use this template as a way to jump start creating your app.

-*   [databendlabs/databend](https://github.com/databendlabs/databend) - One Warehouse for  Analytics, Search, AI.
-Snowflake + Elasticsearch + Vector DB — rebuilt from scratch.
+*   [databendlabs/databend](https://github.com/databendlabs/databend) - Data Agent Ready Warehouse : One for  Analytics, Search, AI, Python Sandbox.  — rebuilt from scratch.
 Unified architecture on your S3.

 *   [visioncortex/vtracer](https://github.com/visioncortex/vtracer) - Raster to Vector Graphics Converter